espressif/idf-installer/README.md

 $env:IDF_VERSION="release/v4.2"; docker-compose.exe run idf-setup-offline-test
 ```

 The installation log is not displayed immediately on the screen.
 It's stored in the file and it's displayed when the installation finishes.
-The glitch of Inno Setup is that in case of failed installation it won't terminate and it keeps hanging.

 Recommendation: Use Visual Studio Code with Docker plugin to work with container.
 The log file is then accessible under Docker - Containers - Container - Files - Temp - install.txt - right click - Open.